wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 If a device with Edge Data Store installed fails, use the following procedures to recover data from the failed device and restore it to a new device.
 The disaster recovery process is similar for both Windows and Linux systems and includes the following steps:

-- Back up the Edge Data Store data from the failed device to another location
+- Back up the EDS data from the failed device to another location
-- Install Edge Data Store on a new device.
+- Install EDS on a new device.
 For instructions, see [Install Edge Data Store](xref:InstallEdgeDataStore).
 - Move the backed-up data to the new device
 - Restore the backed-up data files to the new device
 - Reenter credentials

 ## Windows recovery

+Use the following procedures to recover EDS data from a Windows device.

-### Create a backup of Edge Data Store data from the failed device
+### Create a backup of EDS data from the failed device

 **Prerequisite:** Administrative access on the device is needed to successfully restore on Windows system.